What to Adjust in Your Apartment Marketing Strategy for the Senior Living Experience

 While many boomers are embracing the advances in technology to meet their needs without relying on assisted living, there is still a clear market for senior living in the multifamily space.
 As developers begin to alter the designs of these communities, more of the demographic is drawn to the thoughtful design of housing, exciting amenities, and the surrounding community.

-This generation is very mindful of these design and physical features.
+This generation is very mindful of these designs and physical features.
 From technology and nature trails to accessibility and entertainment, they are looking for a new horizon of living.

 What Is ‘New Urbanism’?

 As trends come and go, some stick around to make a true impact on the community.
 New Urbanism is one of those.
 Stemming from the original philosophy of Walt Disney, New Urbanism was initially conceptualized as a “community of the future.”
 Disney envisioned these garden cities with an urban core to be a solution to the chaotic lifestyle of urban cities; this fueled his desire to re-imagine urban living.

 Disney regularly read books on urban planning, such as Ebenezer Howard’s Garden Cities of To-morrow.
 As a result, this largely drove his inspiration for the “Experimental Prototype Community of Tomorrow” (Disney’s Epcot park).
 He envisioned a radial design with a dense urban center that focuses on community, technology, nature, and accessibility.

 Today, one of the most popular New Urbanist towns is Celebration, Fla., built by a sector of the Walt Disney Company circa 1984.
 The purpose is to create a walkable community that fosters earth-friendly architecture, historic preservation, and healthy living — all encompassed by a distinct quaintness.